GVM OpenVAS Troubleshooting A Kali Linux Installation

 You should consider the contents of your existing PostgreSQL database and complete any backups of that data before you complete the following steps.
 It’s also important to consider that upgrading Kali Linux packages could disrupt the functionality of your system.

-You can list all existing PostgreSQL clusters using the command pg_lsclusters
+You can list all existing PostgreSQL clusters using the command pg_lsclusters.

 ┌──(dev㉿kali)-[~]